AnishSarkar22/Scribit/README.md

 8. **Connect frontend and backend**: Connect the frontend to the backend API via a service URL.
 9. **Disable API Key**: In the deploy tab for the backend, disable the API key.
 10. **Redeploy the frontend**: After connecting the backend and frontend in the `api.js` file using the service URL, redeploy the frontend.

-## Important Notes

-- The database is a **trial database** in the developer tier and will be powered off every hour.
-You will need to manually power it back on.
-- The code in the GitHub repository contains all the completed code and can be referenced for troubleshooting.